lomorcsaszlo/3minigame/README.md

 ## Mastermind game
+this game's goal is to guess a combination based on the colors of the balls and the order of them. it is based on the infamous game called Színözön, as if it was rewinded back to the 80s.
+**controls**
+click on the color of the ball listed in the right column to input it. you have to guess four colors. black peg next to the color combination: the color is guessed correctly, and it is in the right hole. white peg next to the color combination: the color is guessed correctly, but it is in the wrong hole.

 ## Shooting Game
 In this game the goal is to shoot as much blue targets as possible.
 New target appearing in every 3 seconds.